theolivenbaum/resin/README.md

 Indexed fields (both analyzed and unanalyzed) can participate in queries.
 Primary keys or paths used as identifiers should not be analyzed but certanly indexed and if they're significant enough, also stored.

+Indxed data is encoded as nodes in a corpus-wide trie.

 ## Compression

-Analyzed data is compressed in a corpus-wide trie.

 Stored document fields can be compressed individually with either QuickLZ or GZip.
 For unstructured data this leaves a smaller footprint on disk and enables faster writes.

-Compressing stored data affects querying very little.
-In some scenarios it also speeds up writing.
+Compressing documents affect querying very little.
+In some scenarios it speeds up writing.

 ## Full-text search